livz/livz.github.io/_tips/DTrace.md

 	NVRAM Protections: enabled
 	BaseSystem Verification: enabled
 ```
-* A very important security aspect of DTrace on MacOS Sierra is that __*even with DTrace restrictions disabled, we still won't be able to trace system binaries*__.
+* A very important security aspect of DTrace on macOS Sierra is that __*even with DTrace restrictions disabled, we still won't be able to trace system binaries*__.
 More on this below.

 ## Examples

-The examples above are adapted for MacOS Sierra from [The Mac Hacker's Handbook  (2009)](https://www.amazon.co.uk/Mac-Hackers-Handbook-Charlie-Miller/dp/0470395362/).
+The examples above are adapted for macOS Sierra from [The Mac Hacker's Handbook  (2009)](https://www.amazon.co.uk/Mac-Hackers-Handbook-Charlie-Miller/dp/0470395362/).

 ### 1. Hello World!